Mark Driscoll: Founding Mars Hill Church

 Driscoll, Lief Moi, and Mike Gunn founded Mars Hill Church in spring 1995 and officially launched it in fall 1996.
 The church first met in the Driscolls' home.
 By spring 1997, the church had relocated and expanded to two services.
 Driscoll later reflected that he was "not ready" when he planted Mars Hill at age 25.

 Later in 1997, he was invited to speak at a Leadership Network pastors' conference in California.
 The speech he made inspired many within the nascent emerging church movement and, according to Driscoll, shifted the movement's focus from reaching Generation X to reaching the postmodern world.
-As a result, Mars Hill Church and Driscoll were thrust into the national spotlight: he was interviewed on National Public Radio and Mother Jones magazine published a feature on the church.
+As a result, Mars Hill Church and Driscoll were thrust into the national spotlight: he was interviewed on National Public Radio, and Mother Jones magazine published a feature on the church.
 Mars Hill Church grew from 160 members in 1996 to 350 in 1999.

 Founding the Acts 29 Network

 In 1998, Driscoll and David Nicholas founded the Acts 29 Network ("Acts 29"), a church planting network, in response to people approaching Driscoll for advice on planting churches.
 The goal of this parachurch organization was to plant 1000 new churches around the world "through recruiting, assessing, training, funding, and coaching."
 Acts 29 started slowly under Driscoll's tenure, with 11 churches at its inception and 17 by 2003.
 At that point, it began to grow rapidly, reaching 50 churches by 2006 and 410 churches by 2011.
 The majority are still located in the U.S., with 38 churches in 16 other countries.

 According to Salon, Driscoll structured Acts 29 to match his own "strict orthodoxy and views" on theology and politics, while allowing latitude in cultural specifics.
-Among other specifics, prospective Acts 29 church planters must be led by men.

-The Resurgence

-In 2006, Driscoll founded The Resurgence, a "theological cooperative" to support Acts 29 and Mars Hill Church.
-The Resurgence aims to train church leaders in conservative reformed theology.
-It has three main branches: Re:Lit, a publishing house; Re:Train, a missional training centre; and Re:Sound, a music arm.